Donald Barnhouse: Archives

-The Presbyterian Historical Society in Philadelphia, Pennsylvania, has a large collection of Barnhouse’s papers including correspondence, photographs and audio records documenting his personal and professional life.
-The collection includes materials from his media ventures including his broadcasts and the magazines Revelation and Eternity.
-The material includes sermons, radio scripts, correspondences, articles, and a diary of his personal life.
-The Barnhouse collection also includes photographs that depict his family, friends, ministry and travels.
+The Presbyterian Historical Society in Philadelphia has a large collection of Barnhouse’s papers including correspondence, photographs and audio records documenting his personal and professional life.
+The collection includes materials from his media ventures: his broadcasts and the magazines Revelation and Eternity.
+Sermons, radio scripts, correspondences, articles, and a diary of his personal life are part of the collection.
+The Barnhouse collection also has photographs of his family, friends, ministry, and travels.